charlyChips/movies_app/README.md

 ## Testing

- + To run the Unit Tests, please run the following command 'flutter test .'
+ + To run the Unit Tests, please run the following command ` flutter test . `

 ## Enhacements